syncfusion-content/blazor-docs/blazor/diagram-component/tool-tip.md

 ---
 layout: post
 title: Tooltip in Blazor Diagram Component | Syncfusion
-description: Checkout and learn here all about Tooltip in Syncfusion Blazor Diagram component and much more details.
+description: Checkout and learn all about Tooltip in Syncfusion Blazor Diagram component and much more.
 platform: Blazor
 control: Diagram Component
 documentation: ug